1. Career Advice

 4. Water bottle

-Dry mouth is a common symptom of nerves, making a water bottle a must-have item for many interviewees.
-While some employers may offer you water at the start of an interview, you can also bring your own water bottle just in case.
+Dry mouth is a common symptom of nervousness, making a water bottle a must-have item for many interviewees.
+While some employers may offer you water or another beverage at the start of an interview, you might want to bring your own just in case.
+Make sure it’s easy to open, and doesn’t have any unprofessional logos on it.

-If your mouth starts to go dry, drink some water after answering a question or while listening to the interviewer speak.
-You can also take a sip of water when you need to take a brief pause before answering a question.
+If your mouth starts to go dry, sip water between answering questions or while listening to the interviewer speak, but try not to chug.
+You can also take a sip of water when you need a brief pause before answering a question, giving you a moment to collect your thoughts.

 5. Notepad and pen

-However, make sure you’re not constantly writing throughout the interview.
-Remain engaged in the conversation so the interviewer knows they have your full attention.
+That said, remember that not everything needs to be jotted down.
+Make sure that you’re not constantly writing throughout the interview.
+The hiring manager doesn’t want to interview the top of your head.
+Remain engaged in the conversation so that the interviewer knows they have your full attention.

 Some common contingency items you may want to have for an interview include: